 Policy & Workforce Development.

-Utah has participated in projects supporting better-informed decision making at the state level.
-WICHE initiatives have been sponsored by the Bill & Melinda Gates Foundation, Ford Foundation, Lumina Foundation for Education, the U.S. Department of Education, and others.
+Utah has participated in projects supporting better-informed decision-making at the state level.
+WICHE initiatives have been sponsored by the Bill & Melinda Gates Foundation, Lumina Foundation, Carnegie Corporation of New York, Helmsley Charitable Trusts, the Ford Foundation, the U.S. Department of Education, and others.
 In addition, WICHE policy experts often visit the state to present or consult on a number of vital issues, including the state’s workforce needs and balancing the financial aid portfolio between grants, loans, and scholarships, as well as between merit- and need-based aid.
-Utah decision makers also keep current on pressing policy issues developing all over the nation through WICHE’s extensive network.
+Utah decision-makers also keep current on pressing policy issues developing all over the nation through WICHE’s extensive network.

-Additionally, Dixie State University, the Utah System of Higher Education, and the University of Utah are members of the Western Academic Leadership Forum (the Forum), whose members address regional higher education issues and engage in cooperative resource sharing.
+Dixie State University, the Utah System of Higher Education, the University of Utah, and Utah Valley University are members of the Western Academic Leadership Forum (the Forum), the chief academic leaders of the four-year institutions and their related system and state agencies, who address regional higher education issues and engage in resource sharing.
 The Western Alliance for Community College Academic Leaders (the Alliance) brings academic leaders of community colleges and technical schools and systems together with state governing and coordinating boards associated with two-year institutions to exchange ideas and information, share resources and expertise, and collaborate on regional initiatives.
 Salt Lake Community College is a member.

-Several Utah colleges and universities are active participants in the WICHE Cooperative for Educational Technologies (WCET),), the leader in the practice, policy, and advocacy of technology-enhanced learning in higher education.
-WCET is widely recognized as one of the most informative, reliable, and forward-thinking organizations regarding the role of technology and innovation in higher education.
-Our growing membership includes more than 350 institutions, state and system-wide higher education agencies, nonprofit organizations, government agencies, and corporations in nearly all U.S. states and many Canadian provinces.
-WCET member institutions actively serve more than 4 million college students taking all or part of their academic programs via technology.
+Several Utah colleges and universities are active participants in the WICHE Cooperative for Educational Technologies (WCET), the leader in the practice, policy, and advocacy of technology-enhanced learning in higher education.
+WCET is widely recognized as an informative, reliable, and forward-thinking organization regarding the role of technology and innovation in higher education, and includes more than 350 institutions, state and systemwide higher education agencies, nonprofit organizations, government agencies, and corporations in nearly all U.S. states and many Canadian provinces.
 WCET members have access to trusted information on emerging trends, policies, and exemplars of successful learning technology innovation in practice.
-Key WCET activities include an annual meeting, leadership summits, national webcasts, and email list-based discussions among members.
-Major topics of interest to the WCET membership include student success, faculty success, managing e-learning, emerging technologies and evolving policy issues.
+Key WCET activities include an annual meeting, leadership summits, national webcasts, the popular Frontiers blog, issue briefs, and email list-based discussions among members.
+Major topics of interest to the WCET membership include student and faculty success, the Internet of Things, managing e-learning, emerging technologies, broadband and learning innovation, and evolving policy issues.
+In 2016, Western Governors University won the WCET Outstanding Work (WOW) award, which recognizes effective and innovative uses of technology to address specific needs in higher education, for the Responsible Borrowing Initiatives.

 Dan Campbell, chair, Utah Board of Regents; Bonnie Jean Beesley, chair, Utah Board of Regents; William Sederburg, commissioner, Utah System of Higher Education; Richard Kendell, Regents Professor, Utah Education Policy Center, University of Utah; David L. Gladwell, former senator, Utah State Senate; E. George Mantes, former member of the State Board of Regents; Cecelia Foxley, consultant and former commissioner of higher education at the Utah System of Higher Education; Aileen H. Clyde, former vice chair of the State Board of Regents; Senator Lyle Hillyard; Dale Zabriskie, principal owner of Zabriskie and Associates and a former member of the State Board of Regents; attorney Steven Snow; and Elder W. Rolfe Kerr, general authority of the Church of Latter Day Saints.